Mitchshona/authowl/README.md

 - Loading state during form submission
 - Error handling and display
 - Redirect to settings page on successful login
-- Users that are accessing root route and have not logged in should be redirected to '/login'
+- Users accessing root route and have not logged in should be redirected to '/login'

 ### Settings Page (`/settings`)